 In addition to sponsoring numerous electives in clinical care and research for students, the Department plays a major role in several pre-clinical courses including:

 In the area of residency education, the Department offers training in clinical care, as well as research, education, and leadership.
-The Department also provides subspecialty training in child and adolescent, combined short-term psychotherapy psychopharmacology, emergency psychiatry, forensic, and psychosomatic psychiatry, and the nation's first psychiatry residency combined with a Masters in Public Administration from Syracuse University.
+The Department also provides subspecialty training in child and adolescent, combined short-term psychotherapy psychopharmacology, emergency psychiatry, forensic, and psychosomatic psychiatry.